An Introduction to Stuart England (1603–1714)

-The Stuart era – and particularly the cataclysmic Civil War – saw intense religious and political conflicts, which shifted power from monarch to parliament and eventually divided Anglicans and Nonconformists.
-Discoveries and innovations transformed science, architecture and everyday life.
+The Stuart period witnessed intense religious and political conflicts, which shifted power from the monarchy to parliament.
+Meanwhile, discoveries and innovations transformed science, architecture and everyday life.

 A NEW DYNASTY